scorpion-26/gBar/README.md

 ### The tray doesn't show
 Some apps sometimes don't actively query for tray applications.
-A fix for this is to start gBar before the tray app If it still doesn't show, please open an issue with your application The tray icons are confirmed to work with Discord, Telegram, OBS and KeePassXC
+A fix for this is to start gBar before the tray app If it still doesn't show, please open an issue with your application.
+The tray icons are confirmed to work with Discord, Telegram, OBS, Steam and KeePassXC

 ### Clicking on the tray opens a glitchy transparent menu
 This is semi-intentional and a known bug (See https://github.com/scorpion-26/gBar/pull/12#issuecomment-1529143790 for an explanation).
 You can make it opaque by setting the background-color property of .popup in style.css/style.scss